 The Williamson Valley Fire District Emergency Medical Service (EMS) Division began 20 years ago when it was decided that 100% of the firefighters would be cross trained as paramedics and/or EMTs in order to provide the highest level of service to our customers.
 Today, still 100% cross-trained as firefighter-EMT/Paramedics, WVFD EMS Division is recognized by the State of Arizona as a Premier EMS Provider utilizing evidenced based protocols and state-of-the-art equipment.
 In addition WVFD is medically based with Honor Health- Deer Valley, which provides a Level 1 Trauma Center and teaching hospital with a world-class renowned medical direction team.

-The EMS division provides training, education and quality improvement through both an field EMS Lieutenant and a dedicated EMS training staff.
-The EMS training staff keeps our EMTs and Paramedics current on the latest medical treatment by providing large and small scale high-fidelity training simulations.
+The EMS division provides training, education and quality improvement through both a field EMS Lieutenant and a dedicated EMS training staff.
+The EMS training staff keeps our EMT's and Paramedics current on the latest medical treatment by providing large and small scale high-fidelity training simulations.
 Together, the EMS Lieutenant and the EMS training staff provide quality improvement through continuing medical education and review of patient care reports to continually refine the patient care process.

 The Williamson Valley Fire District provides aid in the extinguishment of fires in the Wildland Urban Interface in our District, in Western Yavapai County, in the Prescott Basin, in Arizona or anywhere the need arises in the United States.

 All members are Red Card qualified and have received numerous hours of training.
 When a team or single resource is requested by AZ State Land Department they are prepared to depart for their assignment within one hour.
 Teams operate on a rotation schedule and may be gone for up to a two week assignment.
 One of the benefits is the invaluable ‘on the job training' our firefighters receive while supporting firefighting teams across Arizona and the United States.